Deskbot/Clippy-Music/README.md

 Admin Features
 --------------

-* Banning by ip, internal id
+* Banning by ip
-* logging everything played by name and internal id
+* logging everything played by name of track and ip
-* can convert internal id into an ip